Uday K. Mehta

-Uday K Mehta is an Indian Film producer and writer predominantly works in South Indian cinema.
-He has worked in popular movies like Brahmachari, Sinnga and others.
+Uday K Mehta is an Indian Film producer and writer who works in Kannada cinema.

 Career

-Uday K Mehta started his career as a film producer in 2009 with his film 'Ravana'.
+Uday K Mehta started his career as a film producer in 2009 with his film Ravana.
 After this Mehta produced a Kannada film Krishnan Love Story in 2010.
-The film was hit at box office.
+The film was a box office hit.

 In 2013 Mehta produced Bachchan, starring Sudeep, Jagapathi Babu and Bhavana.
-It is the biggest big budget movie of Mehta's career.

 In 2016, Mehta produced another Kannada romantic film Krishna-Rukku.

-In the year 2019 Uday Mehta produced Brahmachari, a Comedy-drama film starring Sathish Ninasam and Aditi Prabhudeva.
-He also wrote script for this film.
+In 2019.
+Uday Mehta produced Brahmachari, a comedy-drama film starring Sathish Ninasam and Aditi Prabhudeva.
+He also wrote the script for this film.
 Brahmachari is the sequel to Mehta's 2014 Kannada film Love in Mandya.
 In the same year Mehta produced Sinnga starring Chiranjeevi Sarja, Aditi Prabhudeva.